Thylit Other

 Thyologisms

-And any other Thylit that you can think of and create—we want it because Dear Thyroid is about you expressing yourself in ways that is most organic to you.
+And any other Thylit that you can think of and create, submit it.
+Dear Thyroid is about patients and families expressing themselves in ways that is most organic to them.

-Part of Dear Thyroid’s brand is creating words, evidenced in posts written by Katie and Liz; in our Dear Thyroid Products, and in our Tweets and Facebook posts, as is creating words by our community.
+Part of Dear Thyroid’s brand is creating words, evidenced in many Dear Thyroid Letters and columns; in our Dear Thyroid Products, and in our Tweets and Facebook posts, as is creating words by our community.

 True to Dear Thyroid form, the below is an example of a Thyologism: